maia-sdr/maia-sdr-web/content/installation.md

 line parameter.
 When copying and pasting, take note that the commands are quite long.
 It is necessary to enter the commands one at a time in the Pluto shell because there is a character count limit.

+**Note for other devices:** The commands below are specific to the ADALM Pluto and Pluto+.
+Other devices might use a difference u-boot boot sequence.
+The recommended way to apply this change in other devices is to use `fw_printenv` to print all the u-boot environment variables, identify those that are boot sequences (they are usually called `ramboot`, `qspiboot`, `sdboot`, etc.), and use `fw_setenv` to modify these variables by adding `uio_pdrv_genirq.of_id=uio_pdrv_genirq` to the kernel command line parameters.
+If the Maia SDR firmware is installed to an SD card then this section and other sections below that deal with `fw_setenv` can be ignored, because the Maia SDR SD card image already contains these environment variables set as required.

 ```
 fw_setenv ramboot_verbose 'adi_hwref;echo Copying Linux from DFU to RAM... && run dfu_ram;if run adi_loadvals; then echo Loaded AD936x refclk frequency and model into devicetree; fi; envversion;setenv bootargs console=ttyPS0,115200 maxcpus=${maxcpus} rootfstype=ramfs root=/dev/ram0 rw earlyprintk clk_ignore_unused uio_pdrv_genirq.of_id=uio_pdrv_genirq uboot="${uboot-version}" && bootm ${fit_load_address}#${fit_config}'